 Species-level analyses

 At the species level, in the case of fruit set, our results show that model 2 shows the best fit to our data (lowest AIC value), and fixed effects explains 4% of the variability observed.
-In this case, we find a positive effect of a network structure metric, the centrality of a focal plant within the overall network on its fruit set (Table 1, Fig. 2A).
+In this case, we find a positive effect of a network structure metric, the centrality of a focal plant within the overall network on its fruit set (Table 1, Fig. 2A, Fig. S3).

 For the average number of seeds per fruit, our results show again that model 2 shows the best fit, with fixed effects explaining 4% of the variability observed in our data.
-In this case, we find a positive effect of the niche overlap between plant species on the number of seeds produced (Table 1B, Fig. 2B).
+In this case, we find a positive effect of the niche overlap between plant species on the number of seeds produced (Table 1B, Fig. 2B, Fig. S3).

-For all other measures of reproductive success considered (i.e., fruit and seed weight), both models had similar fits, with AIC = 2.2 and 2 respectively.
-However, none of the variables included within our model explain the differences observed (Tables S5-S6).
+For all other measures of reproductive success considered (i.e., fruit and seed weight), model 1 showed the best fit.
+However, none of the variables included within our model explain the differences observed (Tables S5-S6, Fig. S3).

 Site-level analyses

 At the site level, we find different patterns for fruit set and the number of seeds per fruit as compared to those for fruit and seed weight.
 In the case of fruit set and the number of seeds per fruit, we find that both model 1 and 2 are equally good in describing the differences observed when penalizing for model complexity (i.e.,ΔAIC<2; Burnham et al 2011).
 This suggests model 2 is a good model despite its added complexity, and actually shows a substantially better predictive ability than model 1 (R2 = 0.59 for model 2 versus 0.47 for model 1 in the case of fruit set and R2 = 0.52 for model 2 versus 0.31 for model 1 in the case of the number of seeds per fruit) and therefore we will comment results for this model only.
 In particular, we find that both fruit set and the number of seeds per fruit are positively related to niche complementarity between pollinators (Table 2, Fig. 3).
-Additionally, we find a negative effect of site-level pollinator richness on average fruit set (Table 2A, Fig. 3).
+Additionally, we find a negative effect of site-level pollinator richness on average fruit set (Table 2A, Fig. 3, Fig. S4).

 Contrastingly, in the case of weight variables (fruit and seed weight), in both cases we find that the best model is model 1, i.e., that only including simple visitation metrics (R2 = 0.29 in the case of fruit weight and 0.51 in the case of seed weight).
-Here, we find a consistent positive effect of site-level pollinator richness for both weight descriptors (Tables S7-S8, Fig. 4).
+Here, we find a consistent positive effect of site-level pollinator richness for both weight descriptors (Tables S7A-S8A, Fig. 4, Fig. S4).
+This effect is maintained even after removing a site that has a particularly large pollinator richness value (Tables S7B-S8B, Fig. S5, Fig. S4).

 Equity in fruitset